Guacamole salsa combines 2 Mexican dips into one tasty treat! Make this recipe for a quick snack or to add extra flavor to your favorite meals.

 - Tomatillo Salsa Verde – One of my favorite Mexican sauces that I also serve as a dip, featuring the flavor of roasted tomatillos.

 - Tex Mex Hot Corn Dip – Hot, creamy corn and cream cheese with Tex Mex seasonings.
 Make a double batch!

 - Southwest Cowboy Caviar– Black eyed peas and delicious seasonings in a salad/dip that everyone goes crazy for!

 This post, originally published on Kevin is Cooking May 27, 2020, was last updated with new content on Sept 18, 2021.

 - 6 tomatillos husks removed

 - 2 serrano chiles stems removed, chopped (See Note 1)

 - 1/4 cup cilantro chopped

-- In a medium saucepan add the tomatillos and chiles and cover with water.
-Bring to the boil and cook 2-3 minutes.
-Carefully place tomatillos and chiles in a food processor, reserving water.
+- To a medium saucepan, add the tomatillos and chiles, and add enough water to cover them.
+Bring to a boil and cook 2-3 minutes.
+Carefully place tomatillos and chiles in a food processor bowl, reserving cooking water.

-- At this stage the avocado salsa will be warm, if you prefer, chill for 30 minutes.
+- At this stage, the guacamole salsa will be warm.
+If you prefer, chill salsa in refrigerator for 30 minutes.

-- Place in a serving bowl and top with diced onion and chopped cilantro.
-Serve with limes (optional) to squeeze on top and tortilla chips.
+- Transfer to a serving bowl and top with diced onion and chopped cilantro.
+Serve with tortilla chips and limes (optional) to squeeze on top.

-- Feel free to substitute fresh jalapeños for the Serrano chiles for less heat.
+- For less heat, feel free to substitute fresh jalapeños or Anaheim chiles for the Serrano chiles.